yig/GMU-CS425/README.md

     end)
 ```

 At this point, reading a file from a path like `assets/sounds/coin.wav` should just work from your engine.
 This is what we assumed above for the sound manager.
 For the most straightforward cases, we could skip creating a resource manager altogether.
 However, it's a good idea to centralize our path handling.
 For that, you can make a resource manager that simply provides a method that resolves paths.
 The method would take in a partial path and return a path to a real file.
-Our `xmake.lua` will copy assets so that paths like `assets/sounds/coin.wav` just work, so the most basic resource manager would have a resolve path method that simply returns its input.
+Our `xmake.lua` sets the working directory so paths like `assets/sounds/coin.wav` just work, so the most basic resource manager would have a resolve path method that simply returns its input.
 You should create at least this resource manager now, and then use it to resolve paths in your sound manager (and any manager that loads resources).
 A better resource manager would have a method to set the path root (it could default to `assets` or not) which could let users resolve `sounds/coin.wav`.
 Use [`std::filesystem::path`](https://en.cppreference.com/w/cpp/filesystem/path) to append `path` to the root path. `std::filesystem::path` is neat.
 It overloads `/` so that you can do things like `relative_to_foo = std::filesystem::path("foo") / relative_path`.
 You can create an `std::filesystem::path` from an `std::string` and vice versa.

 ### Extensions